Data Processing Addendum

 4.2 Reliability.
 Salesloft shall take commercially reasonable steps to ensure the reliability of any Salesloft personnel engaged in the Processing of Personal Data.

 4.3 Limitation of Access.
-Salesloft shall ensure that Salesloft’s access to Personal Data is limited to those personnel performing Services in accordance with the Agreement.
+Salesloft shall ensure that Salesloft’s access to Personal Data is limited to those personnel who require access for Salesloft to perform the Services or exercise Salesloft’s rights and obligations in accordance with the Agreement.

 5. SUB-PROCESSORS

 5.1 Appointment of Sub-processors.
 Customer expressly authorizes (a) Salesloft to engage Salesloft’s Affiliates as Sub-processors; and (b) Salesloft and Salesloft’s Affiliates respectively to engage third-party Sub-processors, in connection with the provision of the Services.
-Any such Sub-processors will be permitted to obtain Personal Data only to deliver the services Customer has retained Salesloft to provide, and they are prohibited from using Personal Data for any other purpose.
-For the purpose of the above authorization, Salesloft shall make available to Customer a current list of Sub-processors for the respective Services (“Sub-processor List”).
+Any such Sub-processors will be permitted to obtain Personal Data from Salesloft only to deliver the services Customer has retained Salesloft to provide, and they are prohibited from using Personal Data for any other purpose.
+For the purpose of the above general authorization, Salesloft shall make available to Customer a current list of Sub-processors for the respective Services (“Sub-processor List”).
 Salesloft shall provide Customer with a mechanism to subscribe to updates to the relevant Sub-processor List, to which Customer shall subscribe, and Salesloft shall provide such updates at least thirty (30) days before any new Sub-processor(s) Process Personal Data in connection with the provision of the Services.
-Where required by Data Protection Laws and Regulations, Salesloft shall enter into a written agreement with each Sub-processor imposing substantively similar data protection obligations as set out in this DPA.
+Where required by Data Protection Laws, Salesloft shall enter into a written agreement with each Sub-processor imposing substantively similar data protection obligations as set out in this DPA, to the extent such obligations are appropriate and applicable based on the nature and scope of Processing by the Sub-Processor.

 5.2 Liability.
 Salesloft shall be liable to Customer for the acts and omissions of its Sub-processors to the same extent Salesloft would be liable if performing the services of each Sub-processor directly under the terms of this DPA.